fedeojeda95/NDock-dev-env/README.md

 * `XXXX: 8080` below ports in `docker-compose.yml`.
 XXXX is the local machine port number that you want to use
 * ./:/app to change which folder will be set as a volume. `./` represents the root folder in your machine and `/app` represents the folder inside the container that will be set as a volume.

+## Dependencies

+### Production

+* sequelize: ORM to handle the database access independently of the database used
+* pg: adapter of postgress to be used with sequelize
+* express: almost de-facto for setting an API

+### Development

+* chai, mocha and sinoi: one of the best combinations for testing a node.js application
+* nodemon: To make the development experience better, it restarts the server anytime a field is changed.